-Criterion 1.2 Management, planning and operations are conducted responsibly GSTC Outcome Management planning and operations are in accordance with legal requirements.
-Transparent public reporting demonstrates responsible practices are being implemented to minimise negative impacts from tourism activities on people, nature and the climate. < 1.2.1 Legal requirements related to land use, management planning and public use are complied with. ~ 1.2.2 Legal requirements related to management and operation of tourism activities, including those at natural, cultural and/or historical sites are complied with. ✓ 1.2.3 Legal requirements related to the disclosure of information about environmental impacts, social responsibility practices, customer engagement efforts, reporting and verification are complied with. ✓ 1.2.4 Public reports are available with information about environmental impacts, social responsibility practices, carbon emissions and customer engagement efforts to meet the sustainability policy goals. ✓ 1.2.5 Guidelines and/or accepted best practices to minimise negative impacts from tourist visits or activities at surrounding or visited natural, cultural and/or historical sites are observed and complied with. ✓
+1.2.2 Legal requirements related to management and operation of tourism activities, including those at natural, cultural and/or historical sites are complied with. ~ 1.2.3 Legal requirements related to the disclosure of information about environmental impacts, social responsibility practices, customer engagement efforts, reporting and verification are complied with. \checkmark 1.2.4 Public reports are available with information about environmental impacts, social responsibility practices, carbon emissions and customer engagement efforts to meet the sustainability policy goals.
+1.2.5 Guidelines and/or accepted best practices to minimise negative impacts from tourist visits or activities at surrounding or visited natural, cultural and/or historical sites are observed and complied with. ~

-Criterion 1.3 Taxes and fees are paid GSTC Outcome Applicable taxes and fees have been paid in a timely manner and according to legal requirements. ✓ 1.3.1 Legal requirements related to payment of royalties, land/area taxes and fees are complied with. ~ 1.3.2 Legal requirements related to payment of value-added taxes and/or other sales taxes are complied with. ~ 1.3.3 Legal requirements related to payment of corporate taxes are complied with, including profit taxes. ✓

-1 2 4 Land requirements related to payment of trade, expert and/or import tayon and focus are complied with . // 1.3.4 Legal requirements related to payment of trade, export and/or import taxes and fees are complied with. ~
+Criterion 1.3 Taxes and fees are paid GSTC Outcome Applicable taxes and fees have been paid in a timely manner and according to legal requirements. \checkmark 1.3.1 Legal requirements related to payment of royalties, land/area taxes and fees are complied with. \checkmark 1.3.2 Legal requirements related to payment of value-added taxes and/or other sales taxes are complied with. \checkmark 1.3.3 Legal requirements related to payment of corporate taxes are complied with, including profit taxes. \checkmark 1.3.4 Legal requirements related to payment of trade, export and/or import taxes and fees are complied with. \checkmark

-Criterion 1.4 Corruption, fraud and conflict of interest are avoided GSTC Outcome Corruption, fraud and conflict of interests are avoided, while business integrity is ensured according to best practices. ✓ 1.4.1 Legal requirements related to corruption - including bribery - fraud and conflict of interest are complied with. ~ 1.4.2 Business integrity is ensured by avoiding all forms of bribery, fraud and corruption.
+Criterion 1.4 Corruption, fraud and conflict of interest are avoided GSTC Outcome Corruption, fraud and conflict of interests are avoided, while business integrity is ensured according to best practices.
+V 1.4.1 Legal requirements related to corruption - including bribery - fraud and conflict of interest are complied with. \checkmark 1.4.2 Business integrity is ensured by avoiding all forms of bribery, fraud and corruption.
 1.4.3 Conflicts of interest are identified, declared and managed.

-Criterion 1.5 Trade and procurement are legal and responsible GSTC Outcome Trade and transport of products and service provision are conducted according to legal requirements and respecting principles of fairness and transparency in contractual obligations. ~ 1.5.1 Legal requirements related to export and/or import are complied with. ~ 1.5.2 Legal requirements related to offshore trading and transfer pricing are complied with. ~ 1.5.3 Legal requirements related to due diligence or due care are complied with. ~ 1.5.4 Formal purchasing and procurement practices are implemented to assess, evaluate, monitor and give preference to sustainable supplies, goods, equipment; as well as responsible service suppliers and contractors. ~
+Criterion 1.5 Trade and procurement are legal and responsible GSTC Outcome Trade and transport of products and service provision are conducted according to legal requirements and respecting principles of fairness and transparency in contractual obligations. ~ 1.5.1 Legal requirements related to export and/or import are complied with. \checkmark 1.5.2 Legal requirements related to offshore trading and transfer pricing are complied with. \checkmark 1.5.3 Legal requirements related to due diligence or due care are complied with. \checkmark 1.5.4 Formal purchasing and procurement practices are implemented to assess, evaluate, monitor and give preference to sustainable supplies, goods, equipment; as well as responsible service suppliers and contractors. ~ Guidance 1.5.4 The organisation has a purchasing policy that favours environmentally sustainable service suppliers and products, as well as local entrepreneurs whose products and/or services are based on the area's nature, history and culture.
+The policy and purchasing practices cover all supplies and services used by the organisation, including capital goods, food, beverages, building materials and consumables, among others.
+It favours those supplies that produce the lowest amount of waste, potentially avoiding negative impacts on the environment and communities. ~